 - Late Payment Fee

 The Wells Fargo Propel American Express is a no-fee card.
 You do not have to earn a certain amount of rewards in order to cover the cost since it’s free.
 It’s still good to know roughly how much you’ll be earning, though.
 We’ve broken out our estimates for the first- and second-year net earnings.

 These estimates are based on an annual monthly spend of $2,000

 Top 5 Benefits of the Wells Fargo Propel American Express Card

 For a no annual fee card, the Wells Fargo Propel is a pretty solid option.
 Here are the top five benefits of the card:

-- Great Earning Potential: Earn 3 points per dollar at gas stations, 2 points per dollar at supermarkets and 1 point per dollar for all other purchases.
+- Great Earning Potential: Earn 3 points for travel including flights, hotels, homestays and car rentals 3 points for gas stations, rideshares and transit, 3 points for eating out and ordering in and 1 point per dollar on other purchases.

 - Hassle-Free Redemptions: Redeem your points for travel, cash back and more.
 The minimum redemption is only $25.